AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Druid.md

 ### Aura Sense

 Becoming a druid, your study of auramancy and creatures has lead you to understand how to interpret a creature's aura.
-Using a Search action for Sorcery (Wisdom) allows you to see whether a creature is affected by boons or curses, their levels and magic types.
+Using a [[Action Economy#^3d44e8|search action]] for Sorcery (Wisdom) allows you to see whether a creature is affected by boons or curses, their levels and magic types.

 ### Instinct Sense

 Starting at 2nd level, your ability to read aura is improved to the point where you can understand surface-level reactions to things that it perceives or feels.
-This can be done using the Search action with Sorcery (Wisdom).
+This can be done using the [[Action Economy#^3d44e8|search action]] with Sorcery (Wisdom).
 Examples to those kinds of feelings include:

 - Is the creature familiar with something that is described to it?
 - Does the creature fear of, or feels awe towards what it is seeing, or of something that is described to it?